valdigleis/valdigleis/README.md

 🌱 I’m currently learning how to use [Lean Theorem Prover](https://leanprover.github.io) in undergraduate classroom.

-👯 I’m looking to collaborate on [ALiCIA Group](https://github.com/grupo-alicia) and department of computer science at [Univasf].
+👯 I’m looking to collaborate on [ALiCIA Group](https://github.com/grupo-alicia).

 📫 To write me: valdigleis.costa@univasf.edu.br